sohampatil8/soham_profile/README.md

 # soham_profile
-I have create my own profile which will explore the resume of mine.
+I've created my own profile which will explore the resume of mine.